Write using plain English (plain language)

 • 0 to 30 - Extremely difficult to read (academic or technical writing)

-Aim for a score of 60 or above where possible.
+Aim for 60 or above for most content.

 A key part of this score is the number of syllables per word.
 Syllables are the individual units of sound that make up a word.
 For example, “water” has two syllables and “door” has one.